yodrew/darkroomretreat/manuscript/faq.md

 - _Where can I go to retreat?_

-Don't go anywhere yet.
-First make darkness happen in your own home for sleeping, then for short retreats (up to 8 days).
-Once you've learned the ropes, use a public darkroom for medium retreats (up to a month).
-About 30 of these exist worldwide.
-You may need to arrange it yourself.
-A private cabin is needed for a long retreat (up to a year).
+If you can, I recommend making darkness happen first in your own home for sleeping, then for short retreats (up to 8 days).
+Once you've learned the ropes, make another darkroom in the countryside or go to a public darkroom for a medium retreat (3-8 weeks).
+There are 50 of them worldwide and counting.
+Most are spiritual and therapeutic centers.
+I think most will support hygienic retreats if you insist and know what you are doing.
+A private cabin is needed for a long retreat (3-12 months).

 - _Do you eat in a retreat?_

     Yes.
-Food is always available.
-Fresh fruit and tender leafy green vegetable only, in accordance with the frugivorous nature of human anatomy and physiology.
+Food and water are always available.
+I recommend fresh fruit and tender leafy green vegetables, in accordance with the frugivorous nature of human anatomy and physiology.

 - _How many people retreat at once?_